isomerpages/moe-yishuninnovajc/_2025-orientation/Frequently Asked Questions.md

 <p><strong>Qn: When do the students need to purchase their uniforms?
 How much are the uniforms?</strong>
 </p>
 <p>The students will receive more information about the purchase of uniforms
 and the price list on the first day of orientation.
-Students will be allocated specific slots to make the purchase <strong>between Thurs 5 Feb to Mon 9 Feb.</strong> Students who would like to have their uniforms tailored can make their purchases on Fri 6 Feb between 12.30pm to 2.45pm.</p>
+Uniform sales will take place on <strong>5th, 6th, 9th </strong>and <strong>11th February 2026</strong> in Classrooms <strong>J1-05 and J1-06</strong>.
+Students can visit the sales venues after the Orientation programme for each day or during their lunch breaks.&nbsp;</p>
 <p>Payment modes accepted are: Cash and PayNow.
 If paying by cash, please
 be advised to bring exact change to facilitate payment.</p>
 <p></p>